charlottewright/Polyommatus_atlantica_MS/4_W_chromosomes/README.md

 [oxford_plot](<https://github.com/charlottewright/P_atlantica_genome/tree/main/4_W_chromosomes/oxford_plot>)

 Data and code needed to generate the oxford plot of Z chromosomes against the W chromosomes of *P. atlantica* shown in Figure 3B.
 Also includes the data needed to annotate the oxford plot with chromosome outlines with gene locations.
+These data are plotted using an R script (oxford_plots_sex_chr_by_facetting.R.)

 [divergence](<https://github.com/charlottewright/P_atlantica_genome/tree/main/4_W_chromosomes/divergence>)